simonsobs/BBPower/Stages.md

 BBPower is made up of the following stages:

 ## 1. BBPowerSpecter
+### Stage summary
+BBPowerSpecter takes a set of maps (with their masks and other metadata), and computes all possible power spectra, cross-correlating different data splits, frequency channels and polarization channels.
+It does that for the data and for a number of simulations.

 ### Inputs
 - `splits_list`: a txt file containing a list of file paths.
 Each file should be a fits file containing 2 maps (Q and U) per frequency channel.
 Each file should correspond to one data split (i.e. a map made from only part of the data).
 - `masks_apodized`: a fits file containing one map per frequency channel.
 Each map should be the apodized mask to be used on all maps corresponding to that frequency channel.